Alfresco/docs-alfresco/ags/latest/using/gs/the-fileplan.md

 title: The File Plan
 ---

-The File Plan is a container for records, folders, categories and retention schedules.
+The File Plan is a container for records, folders, {% include tooltip.html word="category" text="categories" %} and retention schedules.
 It's effectively a virtual filing cabinet for storing records, and is the basic structure of Records Management.
 This structure lets you classify and group records with similar characteristics.